bygri/1bsg/src/_content/index/hallhire.md

 # Hire our Hall

-Our Hall is available for casual or regular hire by the community and by visiting Scout groups.
+Our air-conditioned Hall is available for casual or regular hire by the community and by visiting Scout groups.

 It's perfect for overnight camps, birthday parties, private functions or regular bookings such as fitness groups.